 Gilenya (fingolimod), manufactured by Novartis, is an oral treatment approved by the U.S. Food and Drug Administration (FDA) for patients with relapsing forms of multiple sclerosis (MS) ages 10 and older.
 Relapsing MS includes people with clinically isolated syndrome (CIS), relapsing-remitting MS (RRMS), and active secondary progressive MS (active SPMS).

 In the European Union, Gilenya is approved to treat adults with relapsing forms of MS, and children, ages 10 and older, with RRMS.

 This disease-modifying therapy modulates the immune response and works to reduce disease exacerbations, to delay the progression and accumulation of disability.

-How Gilenya Works
+How Gilenya works

-Note: Breast Cancer News is strictly a news and information website about the disease.
+Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.